What is the programme?

 Built on a slope with access at ground-level, this challenge is perfect for ambulant and some manual self-propelled wheelchair users.

-Inspiring ruins, extensive gardens, space to breath
+Inspiring ruins, extensive gardens, space to breathe.

-Just you, your rod and the fish – a mindful activity, perfect for self-reflection
+Just you, your rod and the fish – a mindful activity, perfect for self-reflection.

 Rock and Rope

 Help develop self-belief and progress through the National Indoor Climbing Award Scheme (NICAS) then head outdoors!

 Great views guaranteed and tailored to the abilities of the group, from clambering up local mountains to leisurely wheelchair descents on forestry tracks.

 A historic house with beautiful gardens and lake views.

 Physical exercise reinforces the adaptive processes of the brain post injury: helping the brain ‘scaffold’ to compensate for damage.
 It also improves people’s mental health, outlook and wellbeing.